Haris Stamboulidis: Australia

 Subsequent to a successful national championship with the Victorian State Team in 2009, Stamboulidis was selected to form the 30 man squad for the U13 Qantas Socceroos.

 In 2015, Stamboulidis played for the Australia U19 Schoolboys.

 During a youth game between Melbourne City FC and Melbourne Victory FC, Stamboulidis was identified by Paul Okon, the Australia U20 coach, during his scouting visit to the Melbourne Derby.
 Josep Gombau in his role as Australia U23 coach, also had discussions with Stamboulidis regarding him joining the Olyroos.

 Greece

 In March 2015, Stamboulidis was invited to take part in the Greece national under-19 team national team, following his tour with the Australia U19 Schoolboys tour in the United Kingdom in January.
 Late in the month, he featured in two friendlies against Ukraine U19 in Tripoli, Greece.

 While preparing for the Greece national U19 team friendlies against Ukraine, Stamboulidis trained with U20 AEK and was asked to join them by Stelios Manolas.
 Stamboulidis however decided to accept a scholarship offered to him by Columbia University in New York City.

 In June 2015, Stamboulidis noted he wanted to play for Australia.

+Style of play

+A versatile player, he plays as either a central defender, a full-back on either side or a defensive midfielder.